The Office of Industry Collaboration serves as the portal to CU-Boulder industry opportunities. CU-Boulder Industry Brochure

 use VIVO, a searchable CU-Boulder database - Research and Expertise Across CU-Boulder

 Part-time student worker during school or summer?
 These jobs are not necessarily related to an area of study but are a real need for you.
-Post your job through this group: Student Employment
+Post your job through this group: Link to Student Employment

 Continuing Education programs offer areas to enhance and develop the skills of your team.
 Programs are available at different times to allow your employees the flexibility of completing within busy time schedules.
 Areas include: